 Trading Fee: Maker: 0.7% or below, Taker: Free

 Withdrawal Fee: Varies

 Bitcoin ATM is a machine which allows you to buy and sell Bitcoin with cash.
-Unlike cryptocurrency exchanges that require verify your identity, Bitcoin ATMs do not require any verification process, which also means that your transaction can be carried out quickly.
+Unlike cryptocurrency exchanges that require verifying your identity, Bitcoin ATMs do not require any verification process, which also means that your transaction can be carried out quickly.

 The major drawbacks of these machines would be its limited availability and high transaction fees charged.
 In Malaysia, there are 9 Bitcoin ATMs located in Kuala Lumpur, Langkawi, Nilai, Ipoh, Penang and Sungai Petani.
-Some ATMs charge a high fee up to 10% and thus may not be suitable for larger transactions.
+Some ATMs charge a high fee of up to 10% and thus may not be suitable for larger transactions.

 Note: There is no guarantee that the 9 Bitcoin ATMs listed in the link above are still operational as we have not done any checks on these locations.

 Buying Bitcoin in Malaysia is actually not as tough as it seems as there are plenty of services or platforms to help with that.
-However, do note that Bitcoin and other cryptocurrencies is part of a new asset class that is relatively new and volatile compared to other asset classes.
+However, do note that Bitcoin and other cryptocurrencies are part of a new asset class that is relatively new and volatile compared to other asset classes.
 You should treat it with caution.
 As always, do your research and only invest what you can afford to lose!

 Lim Shu Min

 Shu Min is an Intern at CoinGecko.
 A great listener and an avid bookworm, she is passionate about blockchain and enjoys learning about cryptocurrency during her spare time.
 She believes that cryptocurrencies have the ability to shape the future for the better.